Al-Islah (Yemen): Relations with Saudi Arabia and the UAE

+Since its party platform was dominated by the pro-Saudi Wahhabi trend, al-Islah movement's ideology differed considerably from that of other Muslim Brotherhood branches.
+Its leaders have regularly praised Saudi monarchs and are supportive of Saudi state policies.
+Schools and colleges operated by the Islah movement have been financially supported by Saudis; and photos of Saudi kings are often raised in its party rallies.

 The party was blacklisted by Saudi Arabia in March 2014 due to its ties to the Muslim Brotherhood.
 Since the death of former King Abdullah bin Abdulaziz, Saudi Arabia has repaired relations with Al-Islah, due to their role in fighting the Houthis during the Yemeni Civil War.
 In December 2017, Islah leaders Al-Yidoumi and Al-Anisi met with the crown princes of Saudi Arabia and Abu Dhabi (part of the UAE) in the Saudi capital Riyadh to discuss the Yemeni war.

-Before that, the UAE had publicly opposed Al-Islah, and it was later claimed that the UAE hired American mercenaries to assassinate people like Al-Islah leader Mayo.
+Before that, the UAE had publicly opposed Al-Islah, and it was later claimed that the UAE hired Israeli and American mercenaries to assassinate people like Al-Islah leader Mayo.
 In December 2018, it was reported that Islamist political parties like Al-Islah and jihadi militant groups like Al-Qaeda and Islamic State (ISIS) were the main targets of the UAE, with the Houthis no longer being regarded as the greatest enemy of the UAE, and the Saudis being unable to do anything about it.